bUnit-dev/bUnit/docs/docs/mocking/mocking-ijsruntime.md

 ---
 uid: mocking-ijsruntime
-title: Mocking Blazor's IJSRuntime
+title: Mocking Blazor's IJsRuntime
 ---

-# Mocking Blazor's `IJSRuntime`
+# Mocking Blazor's `IJsRuntime`

 This page is on the todo list.